Lovers (1983 film)

 Lovers is a 1983 Indian Hindi-language romantic drama film directed by Bharathiraja.
-It is a remake of his own 1981 Tamil film Alaigal Oivathillai.
+It is a remake of his own simultaneously shot 1981 bilingual titled Alaigal Oivathillai in Tamil and Seethakoka Chilaka in Telugu.

 Plot

 Viju lives near Panji, Goa, with his poor mother, who teaches music to make a living.
 Mary, sister of a rich landlord David comes home from Bombay to visit her family during her vacations.
 The two characters fall in love with each other.
 On getting to know this, David beats Mary black-and-blue and plans to get her married.
 During these events, David violates his maid and cleanly gets away with it.
 But this earns him his wife Eliza's wrath, and she tries to help Mary unite with Viju against the wishes of David.

 David then attempts to kill both Viju and Mary with the help of the villagers, as he feels the only punishment that they deserve for loving each other, is death.
 Will the lovers ever unite, or will they be constantly torn apart due to the various odds and obstacles of the society, is what forms the rest of the story.